 Remember to Pray

 Remember to pray for our church and for all our members, that none be lost to Christ’s kingdom but that all continue in repentance and be strengthened and built up in the true and saving faith in Christ Jesus through the hearing and study of His Word.
-We continue to pray for all who have been sick or who are suffering among us, for our extended families and for believers who are alone and have no congregation.
-We pray for those suffering and persecuted around the world, and we pray that God would use us to sound forth the saving Gospel of Christ Jesus in this lost and dying world.
+We continue to pray for all who have been sick or who are suffering among us – especially for Jessica Evans and Mel Boren – for our extended families and for believers who are alone and have no congregation.
+We remember the churches and pastors in the Philippines.
+We pray for those suffering and persecuted around the world.
+And we pray for our nation and its rulers, that our people would repent and look to God for mercy, forgiveness and direction.